Be a Lifeline for Families in Crisis!

 Original Air Date: February 22, 2024

-John Fuller: Imagine having a conversation with a hurting friend who feels like something is off in their marriage.
-Their spouse seems distant and maybe even, uh, is involved with somebody else.
-And then what if in that moment, you discover your spouse is the someone else, and your spouse is being unfaithful to you?
-That’s our topic today on Focus on the Family with Jim Daly.
-And thanks for joining us, I’m John Fuller.
+John Fuller: Imagine having a conversation with a hurting friend who feels like something’s off in their marriage.
+Their spouse seems distant and, maybe, involved with somebody else.
+And then, what if in that moment, you discover your spouse is the someone else and your spouse is being unfaithful to you.
+Well, that’s what we’re talking about today on this Best of 2024 episode of Focus on the Family with Jim Daly.
+Thanks for joining us.
+I’m John Fuller, and today, we’re bringing back this powerful story of betrayal and redemption.

 John: Mm-hmm.